 No way, they’ll rot out in a heart beat, if left in soggy soil!
 Let the soil dry out in between waterings.

 Most have smaller sized root system.
 Their roots grow more horizontally than vertically and will be fine slightly tight in their pots.

-Jade Plants are used as bonsai specimens and grow in the same pots for years.
+Jade Plants are used as bonsai specimens and grow for a long time in the same pots.

 In general, I repot them every 4-5 years.